Nile: Sources

 The source of the Blue Nile is Lake Tana in the Gish Abay region in the Ethiopian Highlands.

 The source of the White Nile, even after centuries of exploration, remains in dispute.
-The most remote source that is indisputably a source for the White Nile is the Kagera River; however, the Kagera has tributaries that are in contention for the farthest source of the White Nile.
+The most remote source that is indisputably a source for the White Nile is of the Kagera River; however, the Kagera has multiple tributaries that are in contention for the farthest source of the White Nile.
 Two start in Burundi: the Ruvyironza River (also known as the Luvironza) and the Rurubu River.
-In addition, in 2010, an exploration party in Rwanda went to a place described as the source of the Rukarara tributary, and by hacking a path up steep jungle-choked mountain slopes in the Nyungwe Forest found (in the dry season) an appreciable incoming surface flow for many kilometres upstream, and found a new source, giving the Nile a length of 6758 km.
+In addition, in 2010, an exploration party in Rwanda went to a place described as the source of the Rukarara tributary, and by hacking a path up steep jungle-choked mountain slopes in the Nyungwe Forest found (in the dry season) an appreciable incoming surface flow for many kilometres upstream, thence finding a new source, giving the Nile a length of 6758 km.

 In Uganda

 The White Nile leaves Lake Victoria at Ripon Falls near Jinja, Uganda, as the "Victoria Nile."
 It flows north for some 130 km to Lake Kyoga.
 The last part of the approximately 200 km river section starts from the western shores of the lake and flows at first to the west until just south of Masindi Port, where the river turns north, then makes a great half circle to the east and north to Karuma Falls.
 For the remaining part, it flows westerly through the Murchison Falls until it reaches the northern shores of Lake Albert where it forms a significant river delta.
 Lake Albert is on the border of the Democratic Republic of the Congo, but the Nile is not a border river at this point.
 After leaving Lake Albert, the river continues north through Uganda and is known as the Albert Nile.